Rare Endemic Birds at Lake Rotorua: Birdwatching in a Volcanic Landscape

 Sulphurous hot spring at Sulphur Point Wildlife Reserve

 Despite these challenging conditions, the lake is home to various bird species, including the threatened New Zealand dabchick and the world’s most threatened gull species – the Black-billed gull.
+For a birder, this contrast between extreme environmental conditions and surprising biological richness makes the lake especially fascinating.

 Most of the birds have to look for food elsewhere, as not many insects or aquatic organisms can tolerate the acidic conditions of the lake.
 Even the birds’ feet become corroded by the acidic water.
 Yet the warmth and the refuge provided by the lake seem to outweigh the inconveniences, as far as the birds are concerned.
+The rising steam also offers some protection from predators and harsh weather, creating a unique microhabitat within the wider landscape.

 Birds of Lake Rotorua